 Mark is the author of two books: Confessions of a Shameless Name-Dropper and Music Business Essentials: A Guide for Aspiring Professionals.

 Mark is a multiple recipient of ASCAP’s Popular Music Award, the NAMM Believe in Music Award, and is a Dove Award and Angel Award-winning producer.
-He is a member of the National Academy of Recording Arts and Sciences (Grammy) and serves on the Board of Advisors for The Music Man Square, a museum and foundation in Mason City, Iowa, dedicated to furthering music education and honoring the legacy of Meredith Willson (creator of Broadway’s The Music Man).
+He is a member of The Recording Academy, The Dramatists Guild of America, and serves on the Board of Advisors for The Music Man Square, a museum and foundation in Mason City, Iowa, dedicated to furthering music education and honoring the legacy of Meredith Willson (creator of Broadway’s The Music Man).
 Mark was named Outstanding Alumnus of the Year by Mars Hill University and serves on the University’s Board of Trustees.
-Mark also founded and permanently endowed The Helen Cole Krause Music Scholarship, awarded annually to qualifying students who choose music as a college major.
+Mark is also the founder/donor of The Helen Cole Krause Music Scholarship, awarded annually to qualifying students who choose music as a college major.

 Mark also serves as a correspondent for Hollywood 360, a weekly nationally-syndicated entertainment radio show based in Chicago.

 Mark’s work in music business and broadcasting has led to collaborations with television icons Bob Barker, Kathie Lee Gifford and Andy Griffith; Academy Award-winner Shirley Jones; legendary entertainer Steve Allen; composer Charles Strouse (Annie/Bye Bye Birdie); Broadway/pop songwriter Rupert Holmes; jazz pianist/composer Loonis McGlohon; gospel singer Cynthia Clawson and others.